-In my previous post I shared some ways to figure out if the olive oil you are consuming is good.
+In a post I shared some ways to figure out if the olive oil you are consuming is good.
 But what should you look for when buying olive oil in the first place?

 Let’s say you are in a store to buy olive oil, here is what you need to look at: